 Uber Attacks and Murders

 Hancock claimed that he shot Kim out of defense because he was being attacked.
-He was taken in by officers and is facing charges of first-degree murder.
+Officers took him in and is facing charges of first-degree murder.

 Other Uber deaths have not come in the form of attacks but in car accidents.
 Foreign exchange student Justine Van Ginderachter was killed in an auto collision in March of 2018.
-The case is still being investigated on whether the driver of Uber was at fault.
+The case of whether the driver of Uber was at fault is still being investigated.

 Ginderatcher was nineteen years old.